angrynarwhal/lottery/jrtyc/Design.md

 # Psuedo Code

-## 2. Define the column names that represent the lottery numbers (e.g., 'Number 1', 'Number 2', ...).

-## 3. Determine the maximum number present in the dataset.

-## 4. Define the introduction dates of balls 1-56 and balls 57-75.
+ 1. Define the introduction dates of balls 1-56 and balls 57-75.

-## 5. Create dictionaries and lists to store the frequency and cumulative frequency of each number for 1-56 and 57-75.
+ 2. Create dictionaries and lists to store the frequency and cumulative frequency of each number for 1-56 and 57-75.

-## 6. Iterate through each row of the data:
+ 3. Iterate through each row of the data:
     a.
 Extract the date of the draw.
     b.
 For each number column:
         - Extract the number.